IngloriousCoderz/inglorious-engine/README.md

 ## Architecture: State Management

 The engine's state management is inspired by Redux, but it's specifically tailored for the demands of game development.
-If you're familiar with Redux, you'll recognize the core pattern: the UI (or game view) is a projection of the state, and the only way to change the state is to dispatch an event.
+If you're familiar with Redux, you'll recognize the core pattern: the UI (or game view) is a projection of the state, and the only way to change the state is to dispatch an action.

 However, there are several key differences that make it unique:

-1.  **Events, not Actions**: In Redux, you dispatch "actions."
-Here, we use the term "event."
+1.  **Events, not Actions**: In Redux, you "dispatch actions."
+Here, we "notify of events."
 This is a deliberate semantic choice.
 An event represents something that _has happened_ in the game world (e.g., `player:moved`, `enemy:destroyed`).
 This aligns well with event-sourcing principles and is more intuitive in a game development context.

 2.  **Asynchronous Event Queue**: Unlike Redux's synchronous dispatch, events are not processed immediately.
 They are added to a central event queue.
 The engine's main loop processes this queue once per frame.
 This approach has several advantages: